Erik Arckens: Life

-He was member in the Parliament of the Brussels-Capital Region for the Vlaams Blok from 1999 till 2004 and since 2000 he has been a councillor of Brussels.
-From 2004 till 2014 he was also a member of the Flemish Parliament.
+He was a member in the Parliament of the Brussels-Capital Region for the Vlaams Blok from 1999 till 2004.
+Since 2000 he was a councillor of Brussels.
+From 2004 till 2014 he was a member of the Flemish Parliament.

 In July 2011, he left Vlaams Belang because he no longer felt at home in the party.
-Since then he has resided as an independent in the Flemish Parliament.
+Since leaving the party, he resided as an independent politician in the Flemish Parliament.